Faeq-F/Quokka/README.md

 # Quokka
 A customisable keystroke launcher

 This launcher is a way of running your portable and installed apps easily.
-It has additional features such as opening files & folders, color conversion, translation and much more.
+It has additional features such as opening files & folders, color conversion, translation and much more (no API keys needed!).

 ## Requirements:
  - A computer running Windows 7 or higher